Staying Healthy on Safari. Avoiding Covid, Malaria, Allergies & more on African Safari

 The essence of travelling to new places is to have a good time seeing, learning, and doing different things.
 Falling sick on a holiday can really dampen the mood for you and the people you travelled with.

-After what we have all gone through with the COVID-19 pandemic, the value of good health is more pronounced.
+After what we have all gone through with the COVID-19 pandemic, the value of good health is even more pronounced.

 In this article, we are going to look at how you can stay healthy while you are on a Safari in Africa.
-We'll look at some diseases which you can very easily avoid, so as to keep healthy and enjoy every minute of your African safari journey.
+We'll look at some diseases which you can very easily avoid, to keep healthy and enjoy every minute of your African safari journey.

 Staying Healthy On An African Safari